PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/accounts.md

         account: account,
         scopes: scopes,
     };
-    // Acquire Token Silently to be used in Resource API calll pca.acquireTokenSilent(silentRequest)
+    // Acquire Token Silently to be used in Resource API call pca.acquireTokenSilent(silentRequest)
         .then((response) => {
             // Handle successful resource API response